jack065/EE2211_Library/README.md

-# EE2211 Machine Learning Library
+# My EE2211 Library

-A comprehensive Python library for linear algebra operations, regression analysis, and optimization algorithms designed for EE2211 coursework.
+A sample Python library for linear algebra operations, regression analysis, and optimization algorithms designed for EE2211 coursework.

 ## Table of Contents
 - [Installation](#installation)